Code-Institute-Submissions/dilner1-House_of_Tea_DecResub/TESTING.md

 Aim: To test email and password changes update the user information correctly

-Test:
+Test: Try to amend email and check via the admin page if changes have been made.
+Amend password, check by logging out and then in,

-Outcome:
+Outcome: The primary email updates in the database, new password also works correctly.

-Result:
+Result: Success

 ---

-Aim: To test the functionality of adding and removing items to the user's basket in Product page
+Aim: To test the functionality of adding and removing items to the user's basket in Product page.

-Test:
+Test: Test in product page the add to basket button with varying quantities.

-Outcome:
+Outcome: The user can add any amount from the product page, any inputs of negative numbers throws an error message and prevents the request from submitting.

-Result:
+Result: Success

 ---

 Aim: To test the functionality of adding and removing items to the user's basket in Product info page

-Test:
+Test: Test in the products info page the quantity selectors increase the amounts and that the amounts are correct in the basket.

-Outcome:
+Outcome: The functionality in the product info page also acts in the same way when selecting negative numbers, the quantity adjusters work as expected.

-Result:
+Result: Success

 ---

 Aim: To test the functionality of adding and removing items from the basket page

-Test:
+Test: Test in the basket page the quantity selectors increase the amounts and that the amounts are correct when update is clicked.
+Click the bin button to check it removes all of 1 specific item.

-Outcome:
+Outcome: Update function works for both positive and negative amounts, negative digits completely removes the item without any consequence to re-adding.
+The bin also removes items immediately and only on the product selected.

-Result:
+Result: Success

 ---

 Aim: To test if checkout form submits correctly with relevant information

-Test:
+Test: Attempt to submit the checkout form with complete and incomplete data.
+Check that it has submitted in stripe and that this correlates with the admin panel

-Outcome:
+Outcome: The user is not able to submit the form without a correct email address or without any of the necessary sections completed.
+The user is able to give an incorrect number, and is able to use letters to pass this section which should not be the case.

-Result:
+Result: Failure

 ---

-Aim: To test if checkout is easy to manage for the admin with a large amount of orders
+Aim: To test if checkout is easy to manage for the admin with a large amount of orders.

-Test:
+Test: Once a payment has been submitted check the admin panel for incorrect or missing information.

-Outcome:
+Outcome: The admin can see the order number, name, date of payment, delivery charge, order total and grand total.
+As mentioned in the previous test the charged amounts often do not show and are not correct so this test fails.
+When the order is opened you can see all the users information which is successful bar the payment amounts.

-Result:
+Result: Failure

 ---

 Aim: To test if Stripe payments recieves the order correctly

-Test:
+Test: Make a payment and check stripe for the amount.

-Outcome:
+Outcome: The payment is successful on stripe and gives the correct payment amount including any delivery charges.

-Result:
+Result: Success

 ---

 Aim: To test if the newletter signup form adds and removes users information correctly

-Test:
+Test: Signup to email, the next time the form is used it should instead show an unsubscribe button and when clicked remove the users email from the database.

-Outcome:
+Outcome: The user is able to sign up to the newsletter with their email address, they can change their primary email address in the account page which does not affect which email is in the newsletter database.
+This could be improved but the user is able to add and remove email addresses easily, the subscribe / unsubscribe button indicats to the user they are already signed up if their email is in the database.

-Result:
+Result: Success

 ---

 Aim: To test the contact form submits correctly

-Test:
+Test: Check the form cannot be submitted without all fields being valid, then check the form has been submitted to the database.

-Outcome:
+Outcome: Form cannot be submitted without all fields containing valid information as intended, the form appears in the amin panel.

-Result:
+Result: Success

 ---

 Aim: Confirm 404 page works for unfound page

-Test:
+Test: Try to access an unknown page

-Outcome:
+Outcome: 404 page was displayed.

-Result:
+Result: Success

 ---

 Aim: Confirm 500 page works for unknown page

-Test:
+Test: Force an error to make the 500 page appear

-Outcome:
+Outcome: Throughout testing 500 pages have appeared when an error has occured.

-Result:
+Result: Success